yesh2612/student-webdev-labs/reflection.md

 07-JavaScript Lab Exercise
 I have written the code in the EC6 version of JavaScript.

+08- jquery
+I've coded using the ES6 version of JavaScript.

 Enter your reflections on this section here.